 In line with the historical significance of the sugar cane crop, the major annual cultural festival of Barbados is called Crop Over which signifies the end of the sugar cane crop harvest.

 Held throughout July and ending in Grand Kadooment Day parade on the first Monday in August, the Crop Over carnival involves a wide variety of entertainment and celebrations that brings thousands of tourists to the island each year.

-In the lead up to the Grand Kadooment Day finale parade, the festival features numerous calypso and soca music competitions amongst other events and cultural activities, all of which have very strong ties back to the original African slaves.
+In the lead up to the Grand Kadooment Day finale parade, the festival features numerous calypso and soca music competitions amongst other events and cultural activities, all of which have historical ties back to the original African slaves.

-In fact, it is said it was the slaves who actually invented the Crop Over custom by their celebrations of the end of the hard sugar cane labour, when the crops were harvested.
+The slaves invented the Crop Over custom by their celebrations of the end of the hard sugar cane harvest.